-Patented shirt designed to secure and help protect mobile and hearing devices such as cochlear implant (CI) processors, smartphones and MP3 players during sports and recreational activities.
+Patented shirt designed to secure and help protect cochlear implant processors, smartphones and MP3 players.
+A comfortable and fashionable wearing option for adults and children when swimming or participating in sports and recreational activities.

 The CI Wear shirt allows for everything to be kept neatly concealed in a good-looking high-quality shirt.
 It also works well for other sports activities such as soccer and basketball.
 We love our CI Wear shirt!

 The monetary and emotional cost of a cochlear implantation procedure can be a tremendous expense on a family.
 This cost is inherently tied to the cochlear implant processor.
 In many cases, the fear of losing or damaging this equipment can cause you or a love one to avoid activities that can put these expensive devices at risk.

 At Ci Wear, we deeply understand this concern and have designed our shirt to better secure and protect these expensive cochlear implant processors, giving those who wear CIs, the confidence to enjoy all the activities life has to offer.

 Ci Wear is the “perfect accessory,” proclaims audiologist Joan Hewitt.
 Our innovative pocket allows you to secure and enclose your cochlear implant sound processor within the shirt, helping to protect your device from the physical environment of your activity.
 Ci Wear is ideal for active individuals who prefer to wear their processors off-the-ears.
 Parents no longer need to hover over their child in and out of the water, to make sure their device is still attached.